surelogic/flashlight/flashlight-ant/README.txt

 This Ant task can instrument a JAR or WAR to produce Flashlight results when the JAR or WAR is run.
-After the program is run, the output is a directory thatt can be loaded into Eclipse to examine its results.
+After the program is run, the output is a directory that can be loaded into Eclipse to examine its results.

 Requirements: Ant 1.7 (or higher) running on a Java 7 (or higher) JRE